 This post was most recently updated on June 13th, 2022

 Today, there are many startup eyewear companies such as Warby Parker, Zenni, and many others that look to disrupt the industry standard that Luxottica has created.
 Instead of licensing those expensive designer branded eyewear, these startups are taking out the middleman by designing and manufacturing their own eyewear and sending it directly to the consumer.
 So how does that benefit you as the customer?
 Well, it means that these companies can offer prescription eyewear to you at a much lower cost than what you would find at your typical optical retailer.

 Last year I ran across an interesting and brand new online eyewear retailer called Zeelool Optical that caught my eye.
 What I found interesting about this specific online retailer was that they had a wide variety of very unique designed frames.
-Many of the frames that were available on Zeelool were frames that were unique in design that I had rarely ever seen made as prescription glasses.
+Many of the frames that were available on Zeelool were frames that were so unique in design that I had rarely ever seen made as prescription glasses.
 I first ran across Zeelool a few years ago but over the last couple of years I have seen more and more Zeelool frames out in the wild and I have to say they look pretty awesome.